EngineeringLast Updated May 9, 20249 min read

 Centralized systems are still valid.
 Transitioning from a monolithic architecture to a microservice architecture is not like going from analog to digital.

-Your business needs and your application’s utility should drive your choice of software architectural model.
+Your business needs and the usefulness of your application should drive your choice of software architectural model.
 However, as the industry builds more complex systems, distributed systems become even more crucial.